aspose-font/Aspose.Font-Documentation/net/developer-guide/using-glyph-objects/_index.md

 Property *IsEmpty* is auxiliary.
 It tells us whether the glyph's path is empty, or in other words glyph has no drawing instructions at all.
 If it has the value *false*, it's time to construct the whole glyph's figure using the very useful property *Path*.

-In the concept of Aspose.Font library Aspose.Font the representation of any glyph is divided into the simplest graphic primitives, called *segments*, and represented by interface [*IPathSegment*](https://apireference.aspose.com/font/net/aspose.font.renderingpath/ipathsegment).
+In the concept of Aspose.Font library the representation of any glyph is divided into the simplest graphic primitives, called *segments*, and represented by interface [*IPathSegment*](https://apireference.aspose.com/font/net/aspose.font.renderingpath/ipathsegment).
 Interface *IPathSegment* is a base abstract graphic primitive.

 Concrete graphic primitives are represented by such types as [*MoveTo*](https://apireference.aspose.com/font/net/aspose.font.renderingpath/moveto), [*LineTo*](https://apireference.aspose.com/font/net/aspose.font.renderingpath/lineto), [*CurveTo*](https://apireference.aspose.com/font/net/aspose.font.renderingpath/curveto), and [*ClosePath*](https://apireference.aspose.com/font/net/aspose.font.renderingpath/closepath/properties/index).